k8ssandra/k8ssandra-operator/docs/content/en/contribute/_index.md

 ## Custom Resource Definitions

 ### Type definitions
-The Go type definition for custom resources live under the `api` directory in files with a `_types.go` suffix.
+The Go type definitions for custom resources live under the `api` directory in files with a `_types.go` suffix.
 The CRDs are derived from the structs defined in these files.

 ### Updating CRDs
 As mentioned previously, the CRDs are generated based off the contents of the `_types.go` files.
 The CRDs live under `config/crd`.